Block the WBD-PSKY Merger

 What is #BlockTheMerger?

 #BlockTheMerger is a campaign led by the Future Film Coalition to oppose the proposed Warner Bros.
 Discovery–Paramount (WBD-PSKY) merger.
-Backed by 230+ allies and 33+ organizations—including the International Documentary Association, Free Press, Common Cause, and Open Markets Institute—the campaign collects testimonials from people across the film ecosystem, mobilizes public opposition, and provides evidence to regulators about the competitive harms of media consolidation.
+Backed by 230+ allies and 33+ organizations—including the International Documentary Association, Free Press, Common Cause, and Open Markets Institute—the campaign has collected testimonials, mobilized public opposition, and helped bring the experiences of independent film stakeholders into the public record.
+The case is now proceeding in federal court.

 What is the WBD-PSKY merger?